 Turkeys eat vegetation, seeds and insects.
 Male turkeys are called "toms" and females are called "hens."
 Breeding season begins in early spring.
 The gobbling of the tom serves as a challenge to other males and attracts females to his territory.
 Nests are usually located near brushy cover with a convenient escape route.
-On average, 10 to 11 eggs are laid in the nest.
+An average of 10 to 11 eggs is laid.
 The incubation period is 28 days.

-Legal Status

-Wild turkeys are classified as protected wildlife in Utah.
+Legal Status: Turkeys are a protected animal in Utah.